faccts/orca-external-tools/README.md

 ```

 ### Server
-For MLIPs like AIMNet2 and UMA, we recommend to use a server/client combination, as the calculations will otherwise take significantly longer.
-Therefore, start a calculation server with the otool_server script, e.g., `otool_server aimnet2`.
+For MLIPs like AIMNet2 and UMA, we recommend to use a server/client combination,
+as the calculations will otherwise take significantly longer,
+due to heavy imports of dependencies like `torch`.
+Therefore, start a calculation server with the `otool_server` script, e.g., `otool_server aimnet2`.
 It will handle the single-point and gradient calculations and can remain active for multiple ORCA runs.
-The number of cores it is allowed to use can be specified with `-n <Int>`.
-In your ORCA input, you then have to specify the otool_client as wrapper script.
+The number of cores it is allowed to use can be specified with `-n <integer>`.
+In your ORCA input, you then have to specify the `otool_client` as `ProgExt`.
 It will forward all the calculation requests to the server.
-If you want to keep multiple server running for different types of calculations, you have to specify different IDs and ports for the server and clients with the `-b ID:port` keyword.
-Provide the keyword to the client via ORCA `Ext_Params "-b ID:port"` input line.
+If you want to keep multiple servers running for different types of calculations,
+you have to specify different ports for the server and clients with the `-b <hostname>:<port>` keyword.
+Provide the keyword to the client via the ORCA input line `Ext_Params "-b <hostname>:<port>"`.

 ## Interface